John-Nagle/firestorm-mods/BUILDINGONLINUX.md

     because I knew it was going to be messed up with python2 being handed its hat and shown the door [16.01] Marissa Orlova (marissaorloff): Other than that it's fine :)
+    [16:01] Marissa Orlova (marissaorloff): gcc 9.3 works great for FS [16:06] Marissa Orlova (marissaorloff): oh... when recompiling ogg_vorbis you need edit one line in build.sh [16:07] Marissa Orlova (marissaorloff): if I remember right its line 91 and you needs to remove ll_release [16:07] Marissa Orlova (marissaorloff): It was a long time ago and I need coffee [16:08] Marissa Orlova (marissaorloff): and.... lol
-    [16:01] Marissa Orlova (marissaorloff): gcc 9.3 works great for FS
+    [16:08] Marissa Orlova (marissaorloff): aclocal needs a symlink